gc222/Uber-Data-Analytics/README.md

    - The trip records data is stored in Google Cloud Storage serving as the staging area for the raw unprocessed data.

 2. **Data Processing**
-   - Mage is used to create and execute the ETL scripts for processing the data.
+   - To process the data, a data pipeline tool called Mage is used to create and execute the ETL scripts where it will be ready for performing analysis.
-   - Google Compute Engine is used to create and manage a virtual machine to host Mage.
+   - Google Compute Engine provides scalable and high-performance virtual machines to create and host Mage without needing physical hardware.

 3. **Data Warehouse and Analytics**
    - Google BigQuery is a data warehouse platform to store the processed the data and perform queries and analysis.